Summer Equity Research Program

-- An exciting opportunity to spend eight weeks working with faculty, scientists, and graduate students in a research setting.
+- An exciting opportunity for diverse students to spend eight weeks working with faculty, scientists, and graduate students in a research setting.

 - Weekly seminars with fellow interns and faculty and scientists mentors

 - Scientific poster presentation of your summer research project.

 - Ongoing mentoring and advising about your individual career pathway.

 - A paid stipend during the program.